nolenfelten/Dailymotion-Account-Framework/README.md

 # Operation:
 </center>

 The goal was to create many accounts, upload videos, and then use traffic exchange platforms like <a href="https://www.websyndic.com/?ref=996321">Websyndic</a> to generate views.
+Youtube requires time and commitment to earn revenue from their system.
+Here all we have to do is fill out a CAPTCHA and verify an email.

 <center>
 <h3>Phase 1: Create Accounts</h3>